How to Write a Magnificent CV for Your LLM: My Insights After Evaluating 100+ Applications As a Member of the Admissions Committee

 • Don’t include your general areas of interest like ‘reading and dancing’.
 They are usually useless and don’t help the selection committee to make a decision about you.
 You can, however, include more specific extracurricular achievements, such as ‘7 years of musical school’ or ‘competitive ballroom dancer’ or anything else that applies to you.

-• The entire CV should be 2 pages MAX.
+• The entire CV should be 2 pages maximum.
 Under no circumstances should your CV be more than 2 pages.
 If it’s longer, the selection committee will NOT think you are a super-talented individual whose life doesn’t fit into 2 pages.
 They will think you are incapable of making strategic choices about the relevance of information you are presenting.

 • Don’t certify or sign your CV.